Sammy92dec/mildew-detection-in-cherry-leaves/README.md

 ## Hypothesis and how to validate?

-Hypothesis: The machine learning model can accurately predict with the use of images whether a cherry leaf is healthy or contains powdery mildew based on its features
+**Hypothesis**: A machine learning model can effectively classify cherry leaves as healthy or affected by powdery mildew using image-based features.

-Validation: By following a systematic approach that includes data preparation, model training, and evaluation of healthy cherry leaves images and those that contain powdery mildew.
+**Validation**: This hypothesis will be tested through a systematic workflow involving data preparation, model training, and evaluation.
+The dataset will include images of healthy cherry leaves and those affected by powdery mildew.

-Cherry leaves containing powdery mildew can be distinguished from healthy leaves by their appearance.
-This is verified by creating an average image study and an image montage to determine the differences in the appearance of both contaminated leaves and healthy leaves.
-Contaminated leaves and healthy leaves can be determined with a 97% accuracy, this will be verified by evaluating the model on the test dataset, which achieves 99% accuracy.
+The distinction between healthy and diseased leaves is based on observable differences in their appearance.
+These differences will be analyzed using methods such as average image studies and image montages to highlight visual contrasts between the two categories.

+The model's ability to differentiate between contaminated and healthy leaves will be evaluated using a test dataset with a classification accuracy of 97%.

+**Hypothesis**:A user-friendly dashboard can be developed to provide instant cherry leaf health assessments based on uploaded images.

+**Validation**:To fulfill this hypothesis, we will design and develop a user-friendly web dashboard.
+During validation, we will conduct usability testing with potential end-users to ensure the dashboard's intuitiveness and effectiveness.It will demonstrate its capability to deliver quick and accurate cherry leaf health assessments.

 ## The rationale to map the business requirements